Data protection policy HUSS VERLAG GmbH

 9. Processing of your data in a third country or by an international organization

-Visiting our website or using our services may involve the transfer of certain personal data to third countries, i.e. countries where the GDPR is not applicable by law.
-A transfer of this nature is permissible if the European Commission has determined that an adequate level of data protection is provided in that third country.
-In the absence of an adequacy decision by the European Commission, personal data may only be transferred to a third country if appropriate safeguards are in place pursuant to Art.
-46 GDPR or if one of the conditions of Art.
+Visiting our website and using our services may involve the transfer of certain personal data to third countries, i.e. countries in which the GDPR is not applicable law.
+Such a transfer is permitted if the European Commission has determined that an adequate level of data protection is required in the third country.
+If there is no adequacy decision by the European Commission, personal data will only be transferred to a third country if there are suitable guarantees in accordance with Art.
+46 GDPR or if one of the requirements of Art.
 49 GDPR is met.

-Unless otherwise stated below, we use the standard contractual clauses governing the transfer of personal data to processors in third countries as appropriate guarantees https://eur-lex.europa.eu/legal-content/DE/TXT/?uri=CELEX%3A32010D0087.
+Unless otherwise stated below, we use the standard contractual clauses for the transfer of personal data to processors in third countries as suitable guarantees: https://commission.europa.eu/publications/standard-contractual-clauses-international-transfers_de

 10. Collecting and processing personal data from job applications and during the application procedure